onify/install/hub/kubernetes/README.md

 # Docker registry credentials

-Registry credentials, contact Onify at hello@onify.co to get your `keyfile.json`.
+Registry credentials, contact Onify at support@onify.co to get your `keyfile.json`.

 Run the following command to add your registry secret: